Grand Duchess Maria Vladimirovna of Russia: Role in Russia and activities

-In January 2021, Grand Duchess Maria announced the morganatic engagement of her son to Rebecca Virginia Bettarini from Italy.
+In January 2021, Grand Duchess Maria announced the morganatic engagement of her son Grand Duke George Mikhailovich of Russia to Rebecca Virginia Bettarini from Italy.
 Bettarini converted to Russian Orthodoxy and took the name Victoria Romanovna.
 Grand Duchess Maria granted permission for the couple to marry.
 She decreed that Bettarini will have the title Princess, with the predicate "Her Serene Highness" and the right to use the surname Romanov.
-In March, she issued a statement condemning the 2022 Russian invasion of Ukraine, after previously voicing her support for Crimea and Donbas annexation in 2014 by Russia.
+The Imperial Wedding took place on 1 October 2021 at Saint Isaac's Cathedral in Saint Petersburg.
+The Russian Ministry of Foreign Affairs assisted with obtaining travel visas for guests and the Russian Ministry of Culture assisted in obtaining locations for the wedding ceremony and festivities.
+A delegation of the Russian Guards formed a line.
+The reception was catered by Yevgeny Prigozhin.